Ronnie Mitchell: Promotion

 Both Mitchell sisters featured heavily in a BBC marketing campaign preceding their arrival.
 Several promotional trailers aired on the BBC network in summer 2007.
-Using the slogan "The square, under new management", one such trailer depicted both sisters as party girls, dancing, serving tequila in The Queen Victoria public house, shocking the older residents with their raunchy antics and squirting men with a soda syphon to the tune of "The Girls" by Calvin Harris.
+Using the slogan "The square, under new management", one such trailer depicted both sisters as party girls, dancing, serving tequila in The Queen Victoria public house, shocking the older residents with their raunchy antics and squirting men with a soda siphon to the tune of "The Girls" by Calvin Harris.
 This scene was recreated for the sisters' final episode in 2017.
 Two other trailers featured Ronnie and Roxy individually.
 To the instrumental sound of "Little Green Bag" by George Baker, each sister discussed their sibling, giving snippets of information on their personality and the dynamics of their relationship.
 Discussing Ronnie, Roxy stated that her sister would go to great lengths to prevent her from getting hurt.
 In turn, Ronnie said "Roxy will always be my kid sister.
 Fights, broken hearts, over the years we've had them all.
 She can be quite a handful, and she's definitely gonna stir things up around here.
 But remember, wherever Roxy Mitchell is...
 I'm right behind."
 The promotion was received favourably by Leigh Holmwood, television journalist for The Guardian, who referred to it as "a very slick marketing campaign indeed."
 Holmwood observed that the upbeat trailers contrasted EastEnders reputation for depressing storylines, writing "Maybe the arrival of Roxy and Ronnie will herald a new golden age for the soap?
 Or maybe the BBC marketing department is just very good at putting a trailer together..."

 In addition to the trailers, the BBC planned a "glitzy" EastEnders BBC Radio 1 competition to promote the sisters' arrival, called "I love R&R" (Ronnie and Roxy).
 It ran from the end of June 2007, and included online promotion and video via the website Iloverandr.com.
 The prize consisted of VIP tickets to a special party, which was to be attended by EastEnders actors and Radio 1 DJ Dave Pearce.
 Despite inviting the winners to attend, Radio 1 cancelled the event due to orders from BBC director general Mark Thompson, who called a halt to all BBC radio, TV and online competitions following a review of its programming, which uncovered scores of editorial breaches.
 Radio 1 reportedly decided to cancel the promotion as a "precautionary measure".
 Winners were instead told that they would receive a tour of the EastEnders set, and the website was closed down on 26 July 2007.